 Notice how each bite changes the raisin’s texture until eventually, it dissolves.

-This mindfulness activity may seem quite strange but this form of mindful eating it is a powerful way to channel your focus into something specific.
+This mindfulness activity for adults may seem quite strange but this form of mindful eating it is a powerful way to channel your focus into something specific.

 It doesn’t need to be a raisin.
 You can try this mindful eating exercise with different foods.